 By now, it was late in the afternoon.
 The valley down into the Höllental was breathtaking!
 I was flashed.
 A long and deep, fairytale-like landscape with magnificent peaks before your eyes.
 We passed by the historical Knappenhäuser, a group of houses built in 1827, laying just before the entrance to an idle mine (for lead, wulfenite and ore) at 1527 m.
 I found out later that these houses were once held for sale for quite a bargain.
 From here you have a perfect view down to Hammersbach.

 The trial continued down into the valley always with the Zugspitze at the front.
 It was hard to keep your eyes on the trial within these surroundings and atmosphere.
 Missing a step to the right would also mean falling a few hundred metres over the cliffs.
 It could be tricky, if wet and slippery.
 The polished stones reveal the way has seen some traffic.
 Steel wires secure some of the more dangerous passages especially useful in unruly conditions.
 Don’t slip!
 We reached the modern Höllentalangerhütte at 18:00.
-Time for a beer while waiting to get checked into our rooms.
+We caught a beer while waiting to get checked into our rooms.
 I was all ready for a hot shower too.
-For just a Euro/minute, I found this a marvellous idea and came out a newborn person a few moments later.
+For just a Euro/minute, it was a marvellous idea!
+Viola!
+I was a newborn person a few moments later.

 The Höllentalangerhütte lays under the shadows of the Zugspitze.
-This lodge from 1893 was completely rebuilt and re-opened in 2015 and offers altogether 106 beds.
+This lodge from 1893 was rebuilt and re-opened in 2015.
+It offers altogether 106 beds.
 There is a dining room and a “Stube” for hanging out.
-The sanitary is very modern, with piping hot water showers and hot water out from the basin.
-Unusually hot for a mountain lodge!
+The sanitery is very modern, with piping hot water showers and hot water from the basin.
 They have their own sewage and electricity plant, which allows them to offer such comfort on these premises.
-A heated shoe and drying room allows you to hang your sweaty and wet gear during the stay.
+A heated shoe and drying room allows you to hang sweaty and wet gear during your stay.
 Wifi is available at a central part of the lodge.
-There is of course always a price for all the comfort, but it will always still be a mountain lodge, not a hotel.
+Of course, there is a price for all the comfort, but it is still a mountain lodge, not a hotel.

 Our half board meal was cleaned off with some Zirbenschnaps, (pine schnapps).
-A few last minutes to reflect on all the highlights of the day before the mind switches off.
+A few last minutes to reflect on all the highlights of the day before and then it was time to hit the sack.
 The lodge was filled with different groups of people, most of them were going to summit Zugspitze the next day.

-The peak of our 3-day trip arrived.
 I didn’t sleep well as there was always someone outside in the gangway, getting up at unearthly hours of the morning and rushing off to get ready.
 It was still so dark outside and I didn’t quite bother to check the time.
 That was when the alarm clock rang.
 And then everything came on quickly.
 I peaked out of the window and saw the first group with their head-lamps already hanging in the first Via-Ferrata.
 It was 6 am.
 Dark, cold.
-Where was my “Kuscheldecke”?
+All I wanted to was to turn around and snooze a few minutes more in this unearthly hour.

 So quiet, yet so loud.
 So empty, yet so full.